oden-labs/predictions-trader/readme.md

 - `src/utils/`: Utilities like ConfigService and Logger
 - `src/index.ts`: Main execution file

-## Setting Up the Environment
+## Getting started

 1. Copy the .env.example and create a new .env file at the root of the project

 2. Fill in the required environment variables in the .env file.
 Your environment variables never leave your device.
 Double check the source code to ensure this is the case!
-(Don't trust, verify)
+(Don't trust, verify!)

 3. Ensure you have sufficient USDC balance on both Polygon and Solana networks.